 Focus on the things you can control.

-When you’re budgeting after a divorce, there are some things to consider.
+When budgeting after a divorce, there are some things to consider.

-Here are 10 tips for budgeting money after divorce:
+Here are ten tips for budgeting money after divorce:

 1. Make sure both spouses have access

-When a couple goes through a divorce, the fallout can be financially devastating.
+The fallout can be financially devastating when a couple goes through a divorce.
 Not only do you have to worry about splitting your assets and debts, but you also have to figure out how to live on one income.

 That’s why it’s important to budget money after a divorce.
-By creating a budget and sticking to it, you can make sure that you’re not spending more than you can afford.
+By creating a budget and sticking to it, you can ensure you spend only what you can afford.

-Before you go through with the divorce, make sure that each spouse has access to all of his or her own financial information.
+Before you go through with the divorce, make sure that each spouse has access to all of their own financial information.

-Many couples keep their finances separate, but it’s important that both spouses have access to any and all information when budgeting for the future.
+Many couples keep their finances separate, but it’s essential that both spouses have access to any and all information when budgeting for the future if you have joint bank accounts.

 This includes credit card statements, licenses, and insurance information.

-Having your lawyer or getting one that specializes in family law to be the intermediary if things are sticky might work better for all involved.
+If things are sticky, having your lawyer or getting one specializing in family law as the intermediary might work better for all involved.

 2. Create a budget